appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 <YamlGenerator />

 Click the `Generate YAML` button to create a ready-to-use configuration file.
 Once the YAML is generated, copy the content and save it as a file named `global.yaml`.

-We will reference this configuration file as `global.yaml` for the rest of this documentation.

 ### Update the Configuration File